 Program structure setup guide

-Attention: This article is for organization administrators on TeamSnap for Clubs and Leagues v2.
+Attention: This article is for organization administrators on TeamSnap for Business.
 Check your version at the bottom of your organization screen.

 Need some guidance on the best way to structure your organization using programs?
-Our program structure setup guide will help you plan your organization structure in TeamSnap.
+This article will help you plan your organization structure in TeamSnap.

 Program structure examples